mlrun/mlrun/docs/change-log/index.md

 - The entire `mlrun/mlutils` library

 ### Closed issues
 - Can now pickle a class inside an mlrun function.
-[View in Git](https://github.com/mlrun/mlrun/pull/
+[View in Git](https://github.com/mlrun/mlrun/pull/??
-- Fix: Project page was displaying an empty list after an upgrade [View in Git](https://github.com/mlrun/ui/pull/1611)
+- Fix: Project page displayed an empty list after an upgrade [View in Git](https://github.com/mlrun/mlrun/pull/2983).
-- Jobs and Workflows pages now display the tag of the executed job as defined in the API **ML-2534**
+- Jobs and Workflows pages now display the tag of the executed job (as defined in the API).
-- Fix: Ingestion with add_aggregation over spark, with aggregation operation 'sqr' or 'stdvar'.
+- Fix: Ingestion with `add_aggregation` over spark, with aggregation operation 'sqr' or 'stdvar'.
 Previously failed with `AttributeError: module 'pyspark.sql.functions' has no attribute 'stdvar'/'sqr'`.
 [View in Git](https://github.com/mlrun/mlrun/pull/3062).
+- Users with developer and data permissions can now add members to projects they created.
+(Previously appeared successful in the UI but users were not added).
+[View in Git](https://github.com/mlrun/ui/pull/1617).
+- Error on Spark ingestion with offline target without defined path (error: `NoneType` object has no attribute `startswith`).
+Fix: default path defined.
+[View in Git](https://github.com/mlrun/mlrun/pull/3118).
+- `add_aggregation` over Spark fails with `AttributeError` for sqr and stdvar.
+[View in Git](https://github.com/mlrun/mlrun/pull/3131).
+- Dask CLI worker memory limit argument fixed.
+[View in Git](https://github.com/mlrun/mlrun/pull/3123).

 ### See more
 - [MLRun change log in GitHub](https://github.com/mlrun/mlrun/releases/tag/v1.3.0)
 - [UI change log in GitHub](https://github.com/mlrun/ui/releases/tag/v1.3.0)